-The module description for graduation includes arrangements with regard to graduation, the assessment during the graduation phase and determining the result.
-The graduation manual can be found on Brightspace.
+The module description of graduation Graduation Challenge course syllabus includes arrangements regarding graduation, assessment in the graduation phase and the determination of the result.
+The Graduation Challenge course syllabus can be found on Brightspace.

 3.8 Possibility of transfer to a bachelor's degree programme